huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

 This ensemble of expert denoisers method works well for all available schedulers!

-### Refine fully-denoised base image
+### Base model to refiner model

-SDXL gets a boost in image quality by using the refiner model to add additional high-quality details to the fully-denoised image from the base model, similar to image-to-image generation.
+SDXL gets a boost in image quality by using the refiner model to add additional high-quality details to the fully-denoised image from the base model, in an image-to-image setting.

 Load the base and refiner models: